votca/votca/share/doc/websiteAndDocumentation.rst

 After you updated files you will need to rebuild the website to see your changes.

-If you simply changed the contents of a .rst file you can run ``make doc`` again to apply the changes.
-If you refresh the browser the changes will have taken effect.
+If you simply changed the contents of a .rst file you can rerun ``make doc`` to propagate the changes.
+If you refresh the browser, the changes will have taken effect.

 If you, however, changed the theme or added (deleted) a file to the website you